Iodine

 Iodine and Breast Disease

 Iodine is probably the most effective remedy in fibrocystic breast disease (lumpy breasts) and this maybe an iodine deficiency disorder.
-Certainly rats deprived of iodine get cysts in their breasts.
+We know that rats deprived of iodine get cysts in their breasts.

 Iodine has significant anti-cancer effects and Lynne Farrow, author of the Iodine Crisis, saw her own breast cancer shrink and finally disappear after using high-dose iodine (see BreastCancerChoices.org).
 The book Iodine and Breast cancer by Canadian doctor, David Derry discusses this topic further.